Skip to main content

 Evaluate the benefits of using genetic technologies in agricultural, medical and industrial applications, and the future directions and potential impacts of genetic technologies on society

-A focused answer to the HSC Biology Module 6 dot point on the future of genetic research.
-Germline gene editing (He Jiankui case, prime editing), gene drives for mosquito control, synthetic biology, xenotransplantation, RNA therapeutics and the regulatory and ethical questions they raise.
+A focused answer to the HSC Biology Module 6 dot point on the future of genetic research and its potential impacts.
+Germline gene editing (heritable changes passed to offspring), gene drives, resistance evolution in pests and pathogens (Bt and antibiotic resistance), synthetic biology, xenotransplantation, and the regulatory and ethical questions they raise.

 Reviewed by: AI editorial process; not yet individually human-reviewed